renatolinsdigital/reddit-like-app/README.md

  - Infinite Scroll and/or Pagination
  - UI feedback using toastr messages
  - Full Redux/Toolkit store implementation
- - Creating full professional and modern blog UI design
+ - Creating full professional and modern blog UI interface
  - Error handling managed by a robust error handling approach
  - Interacting with an actual blog API and allow posts to be created
  - etc